pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

         and nccl.version() >= (2, 10)
     )

-One of the advantages of mixed percision in FSDP is that it provided granular control over different communications for parameters, gradients and buffers as follows:
+One of the advantages of mixed percision in FSDP is providing granular control over different communications for parameters, gradients and buffers as follows:

 .. code-block:: python

     fpSixteen = MixedPrecision(
         param_dtype=torch.float16,
         # Gradient communication precision.